 Through the guidance, the Office for Students ensures that higher education institutions have robust policies, procedures or arrangements in place to mitigate the risks that people might be drawn into terrorism.

 This page brings together key documents or links to existing documents which demonstrate the University’s compliance with the Prevent Duty:

 - Multi-Faith Chaplaincy Centre Use Policy

-Jane Bunce, as Director of Student and Academic Services, is the key contact in relation to Prevent Duty compliance matters.
+Kathryn Kendon, as Academic Registrar, is the key contact in relation to Prevent Duty compliance matters.

 Our brand new £330 million campus.